hauptmedia/cloudconfig/README.md

 ### host-env-file

-This feature writes the some information about the evironment and the fleet metadata as an env file in `/etc/host.env`.
+This feature writes the some information about the evironment in `/etc/host.env`.

-The fleet metadata keys will be transformed to uppercase and prefixed with `FLEET_`.
-E.g. fleet metadata "dc=dc1,rack=12" will we available as `FLEET_DC=dc1` `FLEET_RACK=12`

-The env file can be used to pass the fleet metadata as environment variables in docker containers with the `--env-file=/etc/host.env` docker command line option or in systemd service definitions using the `EnvironmentFile=/etc/host.env` configuration option

 This feature also install the `/opt/bin/getip` script for easy retrieval of the system's main ip address.